liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 #### Keyformer-attention-sparsification-2024
 - The Gumbel softmax-based score function sounds like a highly heuristic solution, and introduce several hard-tuned hyperparameters.
-- Balance the sliding window size w and the key tokens number k may involve expensive hyperparameter tuning.
+- Balance the sliding window size w and the key tokens number k is important.

 #### Wanda-Simple-Effective-Pruning-Approach-2024